 - Original SMA Core Dataset (March 2014 to August 2018)

 Points to note

 - The dataset is split into ‘mandatory’ and ‘highly encouraged’ items.
-In addition, some items are only applicable to clincian-reported registries, and some only to patient-reported registries.
+In addition, some items are only applicable to clinician-reported registries, and others only to patient-reported registries.
 Registries are required to include all relevant mandatory items in their case report forms (or identify actions to work towards their inclusion).

 - The TREAT-NMD network aims to be inclusive.
 If there are any mandatory items that registries are not easily able to implement, they are encouraged to identify any support needs, and/or a plan to work towards their inclusion, and discuss with us.

-- This is a minimum standard dataser for TREAT-NMD-affiliated registries; registries may choose to collection additional items of local interest of relevance.
+- This is a minimum standard dataset; registries may choose to collect additional items of local interest or relevance.

 - An annual revision plan will support continued harmonisation with other data collection initiatives, and allow responsiveness to emerging developments around outcome measures and other key issues.
 This will allow suggested revisions to be accepted throughout the year, and considered and implemented (if appropriate) on an annual basis.